itsee-birmingham/standalone_collation_editor/docs/index.md

 The behaviour of the collation editor can be configured at both the service level (per installation) and the project level.
 Project configurations will override the service level configurations which will in turn override any default configurations provided.
-The configurations available at the services level are documented in the Services File section.
-If a setting can also be used at the project level it is mentioned in the services file documentation.
+Settings available at both levels are documented in the two services file pages.
 Settings only available at project level are documented in the project settings section.

-Not all configuration options from the core code are available in the standalone version, for example the file based system offered in the standalone collation editor only supports two scopes (once and always) due to the storage and retrieval limitations.
+Not all configuration options from the core code are relevant in the standalone version, for example the file based system offered in the standalone collation editor only supports two scopes (once and always) due to the storage and retrieval limitations.

 ## Acknowledgements